Lowering the queen's flag — Barbados becomes a republic

 The Caribbean island nation of Barbados will on Monday night sever centuries-old ties to the British monarchy, ditching Queen Elizabeth II as head of state and declaring itself the world’s newest republic.

-The royal Standard flag that represents the queen will be lowered in the capital Bridgetown and — at midnight (0400 GMT) — the current governor general, Sandra Mason, will be inaugurated as the first president.
+The Royal Standard flag that represents the queen will be lowered in the capital Bridgetown and — at midnight (0400 GMT) — the current governor-general, Dame Sandra Mason, will be inaugurated as the first president.

 Prince Charles, heir to the British throne, will attend the “Pride of Nationhood” ceremony, which is set to include military parades, a mounted guard of honor, gun salutes, dances and fireworks.